Tackling Climate Change

 Our RC Promotion Committee, which is chaired by the Company President, formulated a Medium-Term RC Basic Plan based on the targets set out in the action plan of the Japan Chemical Industry Association (JCIA) for achieving a low carbon society.
 On the basis of this plan, each of our plants takes action to mitigate climate change under the leadership of the committees responsible for promoting energy conservation activities and a reduction in CO2 emissions.

-In FY2021, we started solar power generation (on-site PPA) at the Himeji Plant.
+Since FY2021, we have been generating solar power (on-site PPA) at the Himeji Plant.
 In addition, we promote energy conservation activities through the collection of waste heat and the introduction of a co-generation system.
 We also collect part of the CO2 generated in the manufacturing process and sell it as liquefied carbon dioxide to reduce CO2 emissions.

 Fluorocarbon emission control